 Behavioral segmentation refers to the criteria of segmenting audiences based on their plastic actions and activity.
 One of the models you can use to segment your audience is RFM model:

-You can segment your audience based on their [lifecycle] as well.
+Besides, you can segment your audience based on their lifecycle stage.
 For example, you can look at whether a user is a - new user, repeated user, potential user, active user, ex-user, VIP user, etc.

 Carrying out segmentation in the proper order is crucial.
 Following is the step-by-step guide to doing audience segmentation:

 Firstly, collect all the data about your audience from your analytics.
 This information is the foundation of your segmentation process.
 Some of the aspects you can look at are: